dpriour/femnet/docs/manual.md

 the comment, *2 *is the value of the parameter and between these two parts there is a colon (*:*).

-In the following s1.don file (in
+In the following, s1.don file (in
-\~/femnet/data_2001/readme/1pelagic_trawl) is displayed in blue, a tentative of explanation is given in green and with figures.
+\~/femnet/data_2001/readme/1pelagic_trawl) is displayed in bold, a tentative of explanation is given with figures.
 This file describes a pelagic trawl.
 In this file the boat is fixed and a current represents the towing speed.
 The file begins with the first part which follows a strict template: